qym7/qym7.github.io/content/authors/admin/_index.md

 Before starting my PhD, I completed my undergraduate studies in Information Engineering and French at Shanghai Jiao-Tong University (SJTU), within the Paris Élite Institute of Technology (SPEIT).
 Following this, I was selected for the dual-degree program with École Polytechnique (X), and earned the title of Ingénieur diplômé de l'École polytechnique with a focus on applied mathematics.
 My studies in France finished with an internship at École Normale Supérieure (ENS), Paris, where I worked on a project titled "Learning Cell Dynamic Features for Unlabeled Video-Microscopies from Synthetic Data" under the supervision [Lisa Bedin](https://openreview.net/profile?id=~Lisa_Bedin2) and [Auguste Genovesio](https://scholar.google.fr/citations?user=hE2StEAAAAAJ&hl=en).
 Subsequently, I completed my master's degree at SJTU under the supervision of [Ya Zhang](https://scholar.google.com/citations?user=pbjw9sMAAAAJ&hl=en), [Jiangchao Yao](https://scholar.google.com/citations?user=w8oDh9QAAAAJ&hl=en) and [Yanfeng Wang](https://scholar.google.com/citations?user=x_sgJskAAAAJ&hl=en).

 I'm also passionate about singing!
-At SJTU, I was part of the a cappella choir in SPEIT, and during my time at École Polytechnique, I played the role of signora in a Broadway association.
+At SJTU, I was part of the a cappella choir in SPEIT, and during my time at École Polytechnique, I played the role of soprano in a Broadway association.
 Also, I keep painting and I'm also trying to learn guitar.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv_yiming_qin.pdf" "newtab" >}}resumé{{< /staticref >}}.